lake-wg/edhoc/draft-ietf-lake-edhoc.md

 9c 83 9c 0e e8 36 42 50 5a 8e 1c 9f b2
 ~~~~~~~~~~~~~~~~~~~~~~~

-MAC_3 is the 'ciphertext' of the COSE_Encrypt0:
+MAC_3 is the ciphertext of the COSE_Encrypt0:

 ~~~~~~~~~~~~~~~~~~~~~~~
 MAC_3 (CBOR unencoded) (8 bytes)